 Prevent and treat infection.
 Antibiotics work in this way by attacking and killing the germs that cause infection.

 Trigger new cell growth.
-These medications cause your body to make new white blood cells.
-Neupogen is an example of such a drug.
+These medicines cause your body to make new white blood cells.
+Neupogen is an example of such a medicine.

-Talk with your doctor about optimal medications.
-In some circumstances, your doctor may advise you to avoid Tylenol and other NSAIDs for pain relief because these drugs can “mask” a fever if you have neutropenia.
-Talk with your doctor about medications for pain control if needed during your nadir period.
+Talk with your doctor about the best medicines for you.
+In some cases, your doctor may tell you to not take acetaminophen or NSAIDs for pain relief because these medicines can “mask” a fever if you have neutropenia.
+Talk with your doctor about medicines for pain control if you need it during your nadir period.